rpadovani/rpadovani.com/_posts/2014-12-22-show-ubuntu-phone-to-friends.markdown

  (our brains are used to a physical button at the bottom) all guys seemed accustomed.
 But multitask was the most acclamate gesture, seriously

- Unfortunately, there are also two negative feedbacks:
+ Unfortunately, there are also two negative feedback:
  - **Unlock screen**: all my friends tried to unlock the phone doing a circle with the thumb, and all were disappointend to find that is needed a swype.
  There is a circle in the center of the screen, why do a swype?